Fast Food Horror Stories: You Won’t Believe What Was in This Restaurant’s Burgers

 Next: The report that ruined your morning coffee

-What happened: A BBC consumer series released a report that terrified iced coffee lovers.
+- The details: A BBC consumer series released a report that terrified iced coffee lovers.
 Samples of iced drinks from Starbucks, Caffe Nero, and Costa Coffee contained varying levels of fecal bacteria.
 Watchdog expert Tony Lewis told the BBC, “These should not be present at any level — never mind the significant numbers found.”
 These kinds of bacteria are opportunistic pathogens and a source of human disease.
 Spokespeople for each of the cafes told the public they’d take the appropriate actions to counteract the findings.

 Next: This burger order was “sew” wrong.

-13. A diner “sticks it” to Burger King
+19. A diner “sticks it” to Burger King

-Where: Honolulu, Hawaii
+- Where: Honolulu, Hawaii

-- The details: Purchased at a Hawaii base’s Burger King, the sandwich’s unusual insides pierce his tongue and lodged in his small intestine.
+- The details: Purchased at a Hawaii base’s Burger King, the sandwich’s unusual insides pierced his tongue and lodged in his small intestine.
 After the sergeant’s hospitalization he reached a settlement with the U.S. Army, but had to exclude Burger King; his hospital bill was waived and received $50,000.

 Next: We hope we never see these delivery drivers at our door.

-18. Food tampering is “snot” funny
+20. Food tampering is “snot” funny at Domino’s

-Where: Conover, North Carolina
+- Where: Conover, North Carolina

 - Employees filmed themselves putting nasal mucus on sandwiches and violating health code standards before allegedly sending the food out for delivery.
 The employees said they didn’t actually deliver the food, but the chain fired them and charged them with delivering prohibited foods.
 “We got blindsided by two idiots with a video camera and an awful idea,” said Domino’s spokesman, Tim McIntyre.

 Next: Fast food is unhealthy enough without this illegal activity.

-Where: Jacksonville, Florida
+- Where: Jacksonville, Florida

-What happened: In 2010, a woman found a blue pill in her Burger King chicken sandwich after she nearly swallowed it.
+- The details: In 2010, a woman found a blue pill in her Burger King chicken sandwich after she nearly swallowed it.
 The local fire station confirmed it was hydrocodone, a prescription painkiller.
 Shortly after, another BK diner spotted a blue pill inside his fish sandwich at the same location.
 The culprit?
 A new employee, who pleaded guilty on “two charges of poisoning food with intent to kill or injure someone,” according to The Florida Times-Union.
 The 20-year-old received five years in prison.